CQCL/Qermit/docs_src/index.rst

 User Support
 ~~~~~~~~~~~~

-If you have problems with the use of qermit or you think you have found a bug, there
+If you have problems with the use of Qermit or you think you have found a bug, there
 are several ways to contact us:
 - Write an email to tket-support@cambridgequantum.com and ask for help with your problem.
-- You can write a bug report on the `CQC github <https://github.com/CQCL/qermit/issues>`_ with details of the problem and we will pick that up.
+- You can write a bug report on the `CQC github <https://github.com/CQCL/Qermit/issues>`_ with details of the problem and we will pick that up.
 You can also have a look on that page so see if your problem has already been reported by someone else.

 .. toctree::
    :caption: API Reference: